paperswithcode/sotabench-api/README.md

 ## Example Usage

 To benchmark a model create a `benchmark.py` file.
-For example, to benchmark the EfficientNet model on Image Classification:
+For example, to benchmark the EfficientNet model on image classification on ImageNet:

 ```python
 from sotabench.image_classification import ImageNet